cooltek6/PyServe.4.0/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+pull requests are welcome. for major changes, please open an issue first to discuss what you would like to change

 ## License